robincornett/display-featured-image-genesis/README.md

 ### Does this work with any Genesis child theme?

 Yes and no. Technically, it does, even older (XHTML) themes.
-However, depending on other factors such as the individual theme's styling and layout.
+However, depending on other factors such as the individual theme's styling and layout, the output may be unexpected, and require some tweaking.
 Not recommended for themes such as Sixteen Nine Pro, or The 411 Pro due to layout, and not for Ambiance Pro or Minimum Pro without changing some theme functionality.

 ### How can I change how the plugin works?